-- Public hearings on the proposed 2013 migratory game bird season hunting zones, season length and bag limits.
-Check the DNR Hearing and Meeting Calendar for times and locations.
+- Public hearings on the proposed 2015 migratory game bird season hunting zones, season length and bag limits.
+Check the DNR Hearing Calendar for times and locations.

-- Bonus unit-specific antlerless deer tags for regular deer management units with a quota and for state park units will go on sale at noon.
+- Bonus unit-specific antlerless deer tags for regular deer management units with a quota go on sale at noon.
 Tags can be purchased at the rate of one permit, per person, per day until the unit is sold out or the hunting season ends.

 - Deadline for successful applicants to transfer Class A Bear License to a youth hunter.